: Joe Dunn (©2023).

 "Sugar or honey? " - "It depends sweetie pie !"

 The notes which I made whilst trying to provide myself with a simple understanding of the mechanics of blood sugar are taken from sources which are not my own; but the following is the summary of what I found.
-It is a complicated subject that in part focuses on Physiology and in part on Nutrition and Diet.
-What becomes clear is that the influence of diet to health is more profound than you may have imagined.
+It is a complicated subject that in part, focuses on Physiology and in part on Nutrition and Diet.
+What becomes clear is that the influence of diet and exercise on health is more profound than you may have imagined.

-This script makes heavy reading, but if you want to keep one eye to the 'wind of life' then you might find it interesting enough to read on.
+The following script makes pretty HEAVY reading, but if you want to keep one eye to the 'wind of life' then you might be interesting enough to read on.
 Alternatively you may wish to 'pass by on the other side' or bury your head in the sand in the hope that it won't affect you or a member of your family.
-Like food itself you can take it or leave it.
+Like food and exercise itself, you can take it or leave it.

 There are many references to Glucagon and Glycogen in the paragraphs that follow.
 Apart from sounding the same and having similar spellings, Glucagon and Glycogen are completely different chemical substances.
 Try not to get them confused like I did !

 Latent auto-immune diabetes in adults (LADA) is a slow-progressing form of auto-immune diabetes.
 Like the auto-immune disease type 1 diabetes, LADA occurs because your pancreas stops producing adequate insulin, most likely from some "insult" that slowly damages the insulin-producing cells in the pancreas.
 But unlike type 1 diabetes, with LADA, sufferers often won't need insulin for several months or even years after they've been diagnosed.